BjarkeHautop/bayesSSM/README.md

 inference in state-space models (SSMs).
 It implements the Particle Marginal Metropolis-Hastings (PMMH) for Bayesian inference.

+## Why bayesSSM?

+While there are several alternatives available for performing particle MCMC, such as the [POMP](https://kingaa.github.io/pomp/) package, I designed bayesSSM with ease of use in mind.
+It was developed as a procrastination task during my Master’s thesis about Particle MCMC, since I was implementing everything from scratch anyway.
+Everything is written in R, so performance is not the best, but it is easy to use.

 ## Installation

 You can install the development version of bayesSSM from